richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 26 March 2004 — Jacques Vallee states Eric Davis received an envelope from a source inside DIA that contained notes about “fake” MJ-12 papers to mislead ufology and notes about a secret DIA project.
+**(PUBLIC DOMAIN)** - 26 March 2004 — Jacques Vallée states Eric Davis received an envelope from a source inside DIA that contained notes about “fake” MJ-12 papers to mislead ufology and notes about a secret DIA project.
 The notes said DIA took over a collection project in 1961 and by the early 1980s, RADM E.A.
 Burkhalter Jr. and his deputy Col. Roy K. Jonkers were in charge of the UAP project.
 Eric Davis possessed an org chart dated 1981.
 Dr. Jack Vorona is listed as an assistant vice director for scientific and technical intelligence.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 28 March 2004 — Jacques Vallee writes that while at a meal with Kit Green, Hal Puthoff, Eric Davis and Kristin B Zimmerman, the group speculates that the four USG contractors who touch the “real” UAP project(s) are Lockheed Martin, the Aerospace Corporation, Raytheon which now owns Hughes, and Northrop-Grumman which now owns TRW.
+**(PUBLIC DOMAIN)** - 28 March 2004 — Jacques Vallée writes that while at a meal with Kit Green, Hal Puthoff, Eric Davis and Kristin B Zimmerman, the group speculates that the four USG contractors who touch the “real” UAP project(s) are Lockheed Martin, the Aerospace Corporation, Raytheon which now owns Hughes, and Northrop-Grumman which now owns TRW.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)